EDCD/EDMarketConnector/plugin/ARCHITECTURE.md

 On a load call (as in `plugin.manager.PluginManager#load_plugin`), the plugin's module is loaded into the running interpreter.
 Once the load is complete, the module is scanned for a decorated class that satisfies the above requirements.
 Once a plugin class is found, it is instantiated and the below takes place.

+If the load fails, an exception indicating the failure (likely subclass of PluginLoadingException) will be raised by the loading machinery, this exception will be caught and logged at the top level of loading.

 ### Post instantiation of class